kamilasalkini/kamilasalkini/README.md

-- 👋 Hi, My name is Kamila Salkini, I'm a brazilian Data Scientist learner in love with Machine Learning and all sorts of AI applications.
+- 👋 Hi, My name is Kamila Salkini, I'm a brazilian Data Science learner in love with Machine Learning and all sorts of AI applications.
-Originally graduated as a Law, I believe in the power of research and comunication for problem solving and change our lives world!
+Originally graduated as a Law, I believe in the power of research and comunication for problem solving and change our lives!

 - 👀 I’m always interested in everything.
 Maybe because I'm a curious person!;